jen-tang/pixel_tracker/README.md

     * Moment.js is a JavaScript date library for parsing, validating, manipulating, and formatting dates
     * I am using Moment.js for parsing and converting dates stored in MongoDB to human readable format
     * Only used for a very small portion of project, so I've assigned it simply 1 point
+* (1 point) sorttable.js
+    * sorttable is a very simple front-end javascript library to implement clickable sorting on tables
+    * I am using sorttable to sort my expenses page cleanly
+    * Very simple implementation, so I've assigned it only 1 point (although it took me an embarassingly long time to figure it out)
-* (5 points) d3.js
+* (3 points) d3.js
     * I will use d3.js to visualize expense data
     * d3 is a javascript library for visualizing data using web standards, so it's a great way to make data look readable and visually appealing
     * will use d3.js with observable, since it seems like the most popular method
-    * d3 is a challenging library so I've assigned it 5 points, although subject to change
+    * I only used the very basics of d3.js, so I've assigned it 3 points

-9 points total out of 8 required points.
+8 points total out of 8 required points.

 ## [Link to Initial Main Project File](app.js)